-All dates in column 1 are 2022 unless noted otherwise.
-Column 5 indicates the time interval between the date of the action and election day.
-For example, the notation 50th in the entry for March 18 means that the day for beginning mandatory office hours is the 50th day before election day; the notation "+10" in the entry for May 17 means that the last day for the presiding judge of the early voting ballot board to mail to voters notices of rejected mail ballots is the 10th day after election day.
-An asterisk () in Column 5 indicates the time stated is not required by statute.
+"ED Interval" in column 5 indicates the time between the date of the action and election day.
+For example, the notation "50th" in the entry for March 17 means mandatory office hours begin the 50th day before election day; the notation "+10" in the entry for May 16 means that the LAST DAY for the presiding judge of the early voting ballot board to mail voters notices of rejected mail ballots is the 10th day after election day.
+An asterisk () in this column indicates the time stated is not required by statute.